pmndrs/ecctrl/readme.md

 const characterURL = "./ReplaceWithYourCharacterURL";

-// Prepare and rename your character animations here const animationSet = {
+// Prepare and rename your character animations here
+// Note: idle, walk, run, jump, jumpIdle, jumpLand and fall names are essential
+// Missing any of these names might result in an error: "cannot read properties of undifined (reading 'reset')" const animationSet = {
   idle: "Idle",
   walk: "Walk",